kofigumbs/coding/content/interactive-programs/model-view.md

 > * Change `model` so that the program shows _100_
 > * Change `view` so that the program shows _$100_

-///HINT: You can put multiple texts within a div.
+_HINT:_ You can put multiple texts within a div.